 Information products disseminated by SSA will be based on reliable, accurate data that have been validated.
 Much of the information disseminated by SSA is based on Social Security administrative data files.
 Those files contain information used to manage SSA programs, including data to determine benefit entitlement, and to compute and pay benefits.
 SSA conducts ongoing quality assurance reviews of claims and postentitlement information in its data systems to ensure their accuracy.
 SSA employs an outside contractor to assess the agency's quality control methodology and processes and to validate its review procedures.
 SSA administrative data are also covered under SSA's financial management systems and conform to their high standards of financial accountability.
 Those systems are mandated by the Office of Management and Budget and are designed to provide complete, reliable, consistent, timely, and useful management information to enable agencies to carry out their fiduciary responsibilities.
-Information products disseminated by SSA also employ reliable data from external sources; in particular, administrative data and survey data from other federal agencies as well as survey data from established survey organizations.
+In addition, information products disseminated by SSA employ reliable data from external sources; in particular, administrative data and survey data from other federal agencies as well as survey data from established survey organizations.

 Surveys sponsored by SSA will be conducted using methodologies that are consistent with generally accepted professional standards for all aspects of survey design and implementation.
 SSA employs and documents accepted professional standards and practices for all major survey activities, including sample frame development, sample design, questionnaire design and testing, data collection, analysis of sampling and coverage errors, nonresponse analysis, imputation of missing data, weighting, and variance estimation.
-SSA surveys follow guidelines and policies set forth in the Paperwork Reduction Act (PRA) and other regulations related to the conduct of government surveys.
-PRA submissions for SSA statistical surveys shall state that the survey will be conducted using methodologies that are consistent with generally accepted professional standards for all aspects of survey design and implementation and that survey data quality will conform to SSA section 515 information quality standards.
+SSA surveys follow guidelines and policies set forth in the Paperwork Reduction Act and other regulations related to the conduct of government surveys.